kbandla/libgmail/README.md

 libgmail is a simple API to access Gmail using python via Gmail's IMAP interface.
 It is work in progress, based on my needs.
 Patches are welcome.

+If you are looking for a more thorough implementation with many more options, take a look at the [gmail](https://github.com/charlierguo/gmail) project.

 ## Examples
 Here are some examples of libgmail in action